kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/WorkspaceSecurity.md

 Here are some useful tips about working with workspaces.

-Set up a task flow for the workspace to organize your data project and to help others understand and work on your project.
-Read more about task flows.
+* **Set up a task flow** for the workspace to organize your data project and to help others understand and work on your project.
+Read more about [task flows](https://learn.microsoft.com/fabric/get-started/task-flow-overview).

-Pin workspaces to the top of the workspace flyout list to quickly access your favorite workspaces.
-Read more about pin workspaces.
+* **Pin workspaces** to the top of the workspace flyout list to quickly access your favorite workspaces.
+Read more about [pin workspaces](https://learn.microsoft.com/fabric/get-started/create-workspaces#pin-workspaces).

-Use granular workspace roles for flexible permissions management in the workspaces: Admin, Member, Contributor, and Viewer.
-Read more about workspace roles.
+* **Use granular workspace roles** for flexible permissions management in the workspaces: Admin, Member, Contributor, and Viewer.

-Create folders in the workspace: Organize and manage artifacts in the workspace.
-Read more about creating folders in workspaces.
+* **Create folders** in the workspace: Organize and manage artifacts in the workspace.

-Navigate to current workspace from anywhere by selecting the icon on left nav pane.
-Read more about current workspace in this article.

-Workspace settings: As workspace admin, you can update and manage your workspace configurations in workspace settings.

-Manage a workspace in Git: Git integration in Microsoft Fabric enables Pro developers to integrate their development processes, tools, and best practices straight into the Fabric platform.
-Learn how to manage a workspace with Git.
+* **Manage a workspace in Git**: Git integration in Microsoft Fabric enables Pro developers to integrate their development processes, tools, and best practices straight into the Fabric platform.
+Learn how to manage a [workspace with Git](https://learn.microsoft.com/fabric/cicd/git-integration/git-get-started?tabs=commit-to-git).

-Contact list: Specify who receives notification about workspace activity.
+* **Contact list**: Specify who receives notification about workspace activity.
 Read more about workspace contact lists in this article.